exyte/Chat/README.md

 Users can share attachments out of the chat via the system share sheet.
 There are two entry points:

 - **Fullscreen media viewer** - tapping an image/video attachment opens the fullscreen viewer, which shows a share button that shares the currently displayed attachment.
-Toggle it with `showAttachmentShareButton` (see Modifiers), default is `true`.
+Toggle it with `showShareAttachmentButton` (see Modifiers), default is `true`.
 - **Message context menu** - long tap on a message shows a `Share` action (`DefaultMessageMenuAction.share`) whenever the message has at least one attachment that finished uploading.
 Selecting it shares all of that message's attachments together in a single share sheet.
 This action is only included for `DefaultMessageMenuAction`; if you supply your own `MessageMenuAction` enum (see Custom message menu) you decide whether to include a share action.

 Remote attachments (non-`file://` URLs) are downloaded to a temporary file before sharing so that actions like Save Image/Video and AirDrop work with real file data instead of just a link.